17. L2 Forwarding Eventdev Sample Application

 where,

-Sample usage commands are given below to run the application into different mode:
+Sample usage commands are given below to run the application into different modes:

 Poll mode with 4 lcores, 16 ports and 8 RX queues per lcore and MAC address updating enabled, issue the command: